Mimino666/SublimeText2-python-open-module-new/README.md

 Modifying sys.path
 ------------------

 Use the setting `path` to modify the contents of sys.path, used for module search.
-See the default settings for reference
+See the default settings for reference.

 FAQ
 ===

 ### Plugin doesn't work for `sys` or `datetime` modules.
 Is it a bug?

 No it is not a bug.
-Some modules simply doesn't have .py files available, thus cannot be opened.
+Some modules simply doesn't have the raw _.py_ files available, thus cannot be opened.
-For example `sys` module is on your system probably as `sysmodule.c` file.
+For example `sys` module is on your system probably stored as `sysmodule.c` file.
-For other modules, maybe only .pyc files are available.
+For other modules, maybe only _.pyc_ files are available.
 There is nothing that can be done about this.
 Sorry.